photoprism/photoprism/internal/entity/schema/README.md

 # Database Schema

-Please note that some information may be outdated or missing, as this documentation is automatically generated from the source code.
+*Please keep in mind that some information may be outdated or missing, as these docs were automatically generated from the source code.*

 ### Entity Relationships